+At At

-At At June 30, At December 31,
+June 30, ] December 31,

 2021 2020

 Cash in bank € 10,552,591 € 15,462,805

 Cash in hand & prepaid cards 1,315 2,438

 Total € 10,553,906 € 15,465,243

-Loss per share and pro forma loss per share
+Loss per share

 Loss per share ("EPS") is computed in accordance with US GAAP.
 Basic EPS is computed by dividing net loss by the weighted average number of common shares outstanding during the period.
 Diluted EPS reflects potential dilution and is computed by dividing loss by the weighted average number of common shares outstanding during the period increased by the number of additional common shares that would have been outstanding if all potential common shares had been issued and were dilutive.
-Since the Company was an S.r.l. in previous periods, QPS (quota per share) has not been included in the historical audited financial statements because the Company determined it was not a meaningful or material disclosure due to the Company's capital structure.
-The Company considered it appropriate to have applied the conversion from quotas to common shares retrospectively for EPS presentation purposes in the interim consolidated financial statements, as it is believed to present the most useful EPS information to an investor that will be more comparable to future reporting periods.
-The Company used a pro forma calculation of basic and diluted EPS on an "as converted" basis (similar to a stock split transaction) using the same conversion rate of 300 common shares per weighted average quota percentage of ownership during the six months ended June 30, 2021 and 2020, respectively.
+Since the Company was an S.r.l. in previous periods, QPS (quota per share) has not been included in the historical audited financial statements or the interim Statement of Operations and Comprehensive Loss at June 30, 2020 because the Company determined it was not a meaningful or material disclosure due to the Company's capital structure.
 This calculation was applied, after the increase in capital to €50,000 required to be an S.p.A. by Italian law.
 The Company's stockholders authorized 59.7 million ordinary common shares.
 The Company has 15.0 million common shares issued and outstanding at June 30, 2021 with no outstanding options or warrants and 2.7 million common shares reserved for the Company's Equity Incentive Plan 2021-2025.
 Diluted EPS is not relevant at June 30, 2021, as there were no common share equivalents.
 (See Note 10.
 Quotaholders' and stockholders' equity and Note 11.
 Share-based compensation.)